-A fruit crisp offers the luscious flavor of a fresh fruit pie without the fuss of making a crust.
-Celebrate late summer with plums in this rich-tasting crisp.
+A fruit crumble offers the luscious flavor of a fresh fruit pie without the fuss of making a crust.
+Celebrate late-summer with plums in this rich-tasting crumble.
 The nut-studded topping works great with other fruit combinations too.

 From EatingWell: Summer 2002, The Essential EatingWell Cookbook (2004)

 Yield: 8 servings, 1/2 cup each

 - 2 pounds plums, pitted and cut into eighths (6 cups)

 - 1/2 cup old-fashioned rolled oats, (not instant)

 - 1/2 cup packed light brown sugar

 - 1 tablespoon butter, cut into small pieces